-This rather article is actually a compilation of two out of four articles which have been published in the Safety Delta bulletins, Among us.
+This small series of two article is actually a compilation of four articles which have been published in the Safety Delta bulletins, Among us.
 The articles were originally targeted Safety Delta users, however, we believe they can give everyone an overview of how Safety Delta accommodates a lot of the new thoughts and approaches towards Human Performance taking the human factors into consideration.
 See for yourself:

 Even before human factors became the trending topic in the maritime industry, the Safety Delta concept has already recognised the value of a human factors approach in building a proactive and resilient safety culture on board.
 In both process and scope, Safety Delta is aligned with human factor management.

 Taking a human factors approach means recognising that it is the people on our ships and in our operations and support teams who make safety work.
-However, human error still occurs in interaction with conditions, systems and/or other people.
-By addressing these interactions, we can reduce human error, and so reduce incidents and improve reliability and productivity.
+However, human error still occurs in interactions with conditions, systems, and/or other people.
+By addressing these interactions, we can reduce human error and thereby reduce incidents and improve reliability and productivity.

 People will make mistakes.

-Naturally, their actions are rarely malicious and they usually make sense to them at the time they decide to take (or not take) a certain action.
-We know that mistakes are typically due to underlying conditions and systems and since human error will never be eliminated entirely, we try to make sure that our most critical tasks and barriers are resistant to error.
-And in a learning organisation focus should also be to learn before an incident happens.
+Naturally, their actions are rarely malicious, and they usually make sense to them at the time they decide to take (or not take) a certain action.
+We know that mistakes are typically due to underlying conditions and systems, and since human error will never be eliminated entirely, we try to make sure that our most critical tasks and barriers are resistant to error.
+And in a learning organisation focus should also be on learning before an incident happens.
 Understanding why mistakes happen can help us prevent or cope with them.

 Safety Delta is also designed to help organisations monitor, manage, and improve the human factors on board proactively and continuously.
 Once the three-stage cycle is completed, the vessel undergoes another cycle to help them determine any new human factor challenges.
-The Safety Delta process ensures that all crew members — from the senior officers to junior officers and to ratings or cadets — as well as the office personnel take part in shaping the on-board culture.
+The Safety Delta process ensures that all crew members, from senior officers to junior officers and ratings or cadets, as well as office personnel, contribute to the shaping of the on-board culture.